kaustubhsridhar/droid_pi0_ksridhar/regent.md

-finetune-pokeball-ckpt999-3

-finetune-idli-plate-ckpt999-1
+ckpt5400longer-0324pinerackdata-1

+finetune-idli-plate-ckpt999-DYNAMIC3

+finetune-pokeball-ckpt999-DYNAMIC

+move the pineapple to the other racket

+move the idli plate to the right

 pick up the poke ball and put it in the tray

-move the idli plate to the right